bozkayasalihx/anagram-test-case/README.md

  ```

 ## Running in Kubernetes
- To deploy the AnagramFinder application in a Kubernetes environment, checkout `./kubernetes/`
+ To deploy the anagram-finder application in a kubernetes environment, checkout `./kubernetes/` folder